What is gallbladder cancer?

 How can I prevent gallbladder cancer?

 Gallbladder cancer can’t be prevented.
-You can do your best to avoid a few of the risk factors of gallbladder cancer — you can try eating well and maintaining a weight that's healthy for you — but there’s no guarantee that your actions will prevent it.
+You can do your best to avoid risk factors of gallbladder cancer.
+For example, you can work with your healthcare provider to maintain a healthy weight for you.
+Still, there’s no guarantee that your actions will prevent gallbladder cancer.